INTERNATIONAL STUDENT ORIENTATION & DOCUMENT CHECK-IN

 Texas Success Initiative 940-369-7006 Learning.Center@unt.edu

-Orientation helps you adjust to UNT as quickly and smoothly as possible.
+Orientation will help you adjust to UNT as quickly and smoothly as possible.
 Questions?
 I20@unt.edu or 940-565-2195